Unbiased Inversion-Based Fault Estimation of Systems with Non-Minimum Phase Fault-to-Output Dynamics: Introduction

-In this paper, we propose for the \textit{first time} in the literature a novel inversion-based approach for fault estimation of linear discrete-time dynamical systems.
-Faults can be modeled in various forms in the literature as either additive faults or multiplicative faults.
-The proper choice depends on the actual characteristics of a fault.
+Faults have been modeled in various forms in the literature as either additive or multiplicative.
+The proper choice depends on the actual characteristics of the fault.
 Typically, sensor bias, actuator bias and actuator loss of effectiveness (LOE) are considered as additive faults.
 Multiplicative fault models are more suitable for representing changes in the system dynamic parameters such as gains and time constants (\cite{patton2013issues}).
-Moreover, additive faults are typically considered as LOE step-wise or linearly varying (ramp-wise) inputs that are injected to the system.
-In this work, we consider estimation of step-wise or ramp-wise additive faults that cover a wide range of faults in real life applications.
+Moreover, additive faults are typically considered as LOE that are represented by step-wise or linearly varying (ramp-wise) inputs that are injected to the system. { Our proposed solution perfectly suits} estimation of step-wise or ramp-wise additive faults that cover a wide range of faults in real life applications.\\